 The net cost of providing transit service in 2023 was favourable to budget by \$652,189 which was largely driven by revenues associated with increased GO Transit fare integration subsidies and fare media sales, combined with savings in fleet costs, particularly vehicle maintenance and fuel.

 Kristene Scott Commissioner, Community Services

-For questions, please contact: Tony D'Alessandro, MCIP, RPP Phone: Ext.
+Tony D'Alessandro, MCIP, RPP Director, Transit Services Phone: Ext.
 2548